Landscape-level Effects of Thinning and Burning

 Oak regeneration continues to be a problem in the Central Hardwoods region of the US.
 In the absence of regular fire (as was common before European settlement and fire regulatory agencies in the ~1920’s), the canopy closes and oak regeneration is often preempted by more shade-tolerant species like maples.
 The Fire and Fire Surrogates Study (FFS) is aimed to better understand the influence of multiple fires and thinning on oak regeneration.
 This research is a component of the FFS work in Ohio.

-We analyzed tree regeneration over seven years (2000-2006) on two sites (REMA and Zaleski), on a 50-m grid (242 plots) for “thin once-burn twice” and control treatments.
+We analyzed tree regeneration over thirteen years (2000-2013) on two sites (REMA and Zaleski), on a 50-m grid (242 plots) for “thin once-burn three times” and control treatments.
 The plots were assessed for Integrated Moisture Index, canopy openness, and woody vegetation composition and cover.
-In the process, we also developed a technique for monitoring relative measures of fire temperature with thermocouples and buried data loggers across the landscape, including the preparation of on-line animated fire sequences.
+Early in the experiment, we also developed a technique for monitoring relative measures of fire temperature with thermocouples and buried data loggers across the landscape, including the preparation of on-line animated fire sequences.

 - Thermocouples with buried loggers were shown to provide an accurate method to inform fire managers of the relative fire intensities across the landscape.
 (More information)